khanfarabi/Graph-Covolution-Network/README.md

 # Running Program
 In GCN_Project.ipynb  notebook he code of Gibbs sampling based  MLN approach is implemented in the first part.

+To implement GCN, I have used the code from https://stellargraph.readthedocs.io/en/v1.0.0rc1/demos/node-classification/gcn/gcn-cora-node-classification-example.html

 You have to  run the following command_1 and command_2 respectively in the GCN_Project.ipynb  notebook: